 Looking for some easy ways to implement body percussion activities into your music lessons?
 If you’re teaching elementary music, then this post is for you.
 I’ll be sharing some easy ways you can add body percussion to your class activities.

 This song “Everybody Say Hello” with body percussion actions is one easy way to get started.
+It’s a body percussion activity you can use in your Preschool, Kindergarten and primary classes.

-WHY USE BODY PERCUSSION?
+WHY USE BODY PERCUSSION ACTIVITIES?

 Body percussion activities help students connect movement and music concepts.